rifkykd/Calculate-With-Mr.Boy/README.md

 <br>

-* This is a Calculater Created By Rifky KD (Owner of the Mr.Boy Creations)
+* This is a Calculater Created By Rifky KD
 * New Vesion Calculater You Can Use It Easy.

 ## External Requirements :
-* ` You need a Text Editor
+*  You need a Text Editor

-* ` You need a Browser
+*  You need a Browser
 ## DEMO

 https://rifkykd.github.io/Calculate-With-Mr.Boy/